Cozy Peach Kitchen

 • Saute on the stove over medium heat until the potatoes are lightly browned and fully cooked through.
 Stir in the black beans and spinach.
 The skillet breakfast is ready once the black beans are heated through and the spinach is wilted.

 • Top with avocado and cilantro.
-Portion into separate containers for a week of breakfast meal prep.
 Enjoy!

 Serving: 1servingCalories: 404kcalCarbohydrates: 70gProtein: 13gFat: 9gSaturated Fat: 1gPolyunsaturated Fat: 5gMonounsaturated Fat: 1gSodium: 400mgPotassium: 2135mgFiber: 16gSugar: 5gVitamin A: 7900IUVitamin C: 97.4mgCalcium: 180mgIron: 6.3mg